 In research they carried out, they found that 3 out of 4 people interviewed were unable to tell whether their money lender was licensed.
-Ironically, there are many legal and reliable same day loan providers that the public can approach for help.
+Ironically, there are many legal and reliable same day loan for bad credit providers that the public can approach for help.
 As a result, people can also contact them to check the legitimacy of a lender on the Financial Conduct Authority’s database.

 The IMLT’s Work to Prosecute Loan Sharks

 Since 2004, the work of the IMLT has led to 370 prosecutions with a total of 318 years’ worth of custodial sentences.
 As of April 2017, they have helped over 26,500 victims of loan sharks and written off £71.9 million of illegal debts.
 However, it’s believed that this is just the tip of the iceberg.
 The people they helped represent less than 10% of all victims of illegal lenders in the UK.

 What Else Can Be Done to Tackle Illegal Lenders?

 A scheme overseen by the Leeds City Credit Union in conjunction with the IMLT, and with the full cooperation of Leeds Council, is part of an initiative to help people stay.
 They will save away from illegal lenders and the scheme directs them to alternative solutions to their money problems and to get them into the habit of saving regularly.